khal0j/khal0j/README.md

 ## Hi there 👋

-Hello, my name is Joey, you can also call me Jay.
+I'm Joey, you can also call me Jay.

 If you wanna skip introductions and go straight to my repos, click [here](https://github.com/khal0j?tab=repositories).